qaqa0620331/Python/GAN/GAN_應用.md

-unrolling the discriminator (Metz et al., 2016) to regularize its updates, and a “repelling regularizer” (Zhao et al., 2017) that adds a new loss term to the generator, trying to encourage it to orthogonalize the feature vectors in a minibatch.
-The multiple generators of Ghosh et al. (2017) also serve a similar goal.# PROGRESSIVE GROWING OF GANS FOR IMPROVED QUALITY, STABILITY, AND VARIATION
+# PROGRESSIVE GROWING OF GANS FOR IMPROVED QUALITY, STABILITY, AND VARIATION

-Progressive Growing of GANs for Improved Quality, Stability, and Variation https://www.youtube.com/watch?v=G06dEcZ-QTg&feature=youtu.be
+Progressive Growing of GANs for Improved Quality, Stability, and Variation

+https://www.youtube.com/watch?v=G06dEcZ-QTg&feature=youtu.be

 https://github.com/tkarras/progressive_growing_of_gans